 All team members must attend all contest activities as specified by the ECNA RCD.
 The coach is expected to attend or be available by phone during contest activities.

-Each team has access to one computer workstation, and is given (on paper) a set of independent problems which may be solved in any order.
+Each team has access to one computer workstation, and is given a set of independent problems which may be solved in any order.
 Each solution is a program, composed by the team at the workstation, in one of a set of available languages.
-The ECNA RPC will provide C/C++ and Java compilers only.
+The ECNA RPC will provide C/C++, Java and Python 3 compilers only.

-Teams may bring books, notes, or papers for reference, but may not use any electronic or programmable devices other than the single computer workstation supplied by the ECNA RPC.
+Teams may bring books, notes, or papers for reference, but may not use any electronic or programmable devices other than the single computer workstation.
 Team members may communicate with each other and with contest officials but not with anyone else.
 Contest officials will assist teams with system problems but all questions relating to the contest problem set must be submitted to the judges via the clarification mechanism (described in the Conduct of the Contest section below).

 The ECNA RPC runs for five hours and consists of six or more problems.
 The problems draw from high school and college mathematics and computing, as well as everyday knowledge and problem solving.
 Scores are available on-line to contestants and to spectators, except that they are not updated during the last hour of the contest (so as to ensure suspense about the final rankings).

 When the team feels that it has solved a problem, the solution (a program in C/C++, Java or Python) is submitted for judging.
 It is judged by compiling it and running it against blind test data.
 If it produces correct output for all test data, it is judged correct.
 If it produces incorrect output, it is judged incorrect.
 If it fails, either to compile, or to run without error, it is judged incorrect.
 The judgement is communicated to the team in as timely a manner as possible, and the team may re-submit solutions judged incorrect.
 Re-submissions for problems already judged correct are ignored.